cocodinTech/cordova-plugin-sqlserver/README.md

 It can be used on Cordova, PhoneGap and Ionic.

-This version is compatible with iOS and Android platforms.
+This version is compatible with iOS and Android platforms (IOS not tested yet in this fork!!!)

 # Instalation